**Alt text:** A modern camera with an adjustable lens and a strap mounted on a tripod, set against a blurred background.

 2. Stay True To Your Brand’s Guidelines

 When you’ve defined your brand’s personality, stick to it and use it as your guideline when creating an infographic design.
-So, if you have a preppy brand focusing on school-aged clients, you don’t want to create graphics that feel too serious.
+So, if you have a preppy brand targeting school-aged clients, you don’t want to create graphics that feel too serious.

 Following your guidelines ensures your animated infographics feel consistent with everything your brand releases.
 A clear brand kit also helps professional graphic designers make your motion infographic stick to the same scheme and visual style.